Ulugqat County: Geography

+Wuqia County has two major rivers, the Kizi River (克孜河) and the Qakmark River (恰克玛克河), with a surface water resource of 960 million cubic meters.

 Terrain

 The terrain of Wuqia County is low in the southeast, high in the northwest and southwest, surrounded by mountains.
 It is a typical mountainous terrain with an altitude of 1,760 - 6,146 meters and a horseshoe shape.
 The county is located in the wedge-shaped zone in the west of the Kashgar Delta (喀什三角洲), which is a fold mountains of the Miocene.
 The landform appears in the mountains of erosion.
 The mountain area accounts for 76% of the total area of Wuqia County, 14,535 square kilometers.
 The county is surrounded by mountains on three sides, and the southeast is the Kashgar Delta plain.

-Animal resources
+Fauna and flora

-Wild animal resources in Wuqia County include snow leopard, brown bear, goitered gazelle, wild boar, marmot, snow chicken, and chukar partridge.
+Wild animals in Wuqia County include the snow leopard, brown bear, goitered gazelle, wild boar, marmot, snow chicken, and chukar partridge.

-Medicinal plant resources

-Wild medicinal plant resources include symphytum, liquorice, ferula sinkiangensis, ephedra sinica, plantago, codonopsis, angelica, dandelion, astragalus, cynomorium, and wolfiporia extensa.
+Wild medicinal plants include symphytum, liquorice, ferula sinkiangensis, ephedra sinica, plantago, codonopsis, angelica, dandelion, astragalus, cynomorium, and wolfiporia extensa.